seeniforu/Java-Automation-Framework/README.md

 * HtmlUnitDriver also has some issues.
 Execution is improper.
 Not working
 * phantomJs driver Pom needs to be updated with jar file.
 Not working.
 * Edge need to be updated with headless, incognito and Proxy.

+## Feedback

+If you have any feedback, please reach out to me at srinivasanforu7@gmail.com